spotify/confidence-sdk-js/api/sdk.api.md

     resolveUrl?: string;
     // (undocumented)
     timeout: number;
 }

+// Warning: (ae-missing-release-tag) "Configuration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface Configuration {
+    // (undocumented)
+    readonly environment: 'client' | 'backend';
+    // Warning: (ae-forgotten-export) The symbol "EventSenderEngine" needs to be exported by the entry point index.d.ts
+    //
+    // @internal (undocumented)
+    readonly eventSenderEngine: EventSenderEngine;
+    // Warning: (ae-forgotten-export) The symbol "FlagResolverClient" needs to be exported by the entry point index.d.ts
+    //
+    // @internal (undocumented)
+    readonly flagResolverClient: FlagResolverClient;
+    // (undocumented)
+    readonly logger: Logger;
+    // (undocumented)
+    readonly timeout: number;
+}

 // Warning: (ae-missing-release-tag) "Context" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)